 Local transport is cheap.
 Also ferries to the islands of Praslin and La Digue if you are a resident.

-Vegetables, fruit and dairy is expensive!
+Vegetables, fruit, and dairy are expensive!
 Well, it seemed pricey to us coming from South Africa.
 Maybe not for you!
 If you aren’t close to the market in Victoria, where you get your food the least expensive, you’ll have to bite the bullet and layout bunches of money for basics.

-Don’t get caught at the market like me, paying exaggerated “special” prices just because I’m a dull tourist!
+Don’t get caught in the market like me, paying exaggerated “special” prices just because I’m a dull tourist!